 - Judging from the scene with Haruhi’s photoshopped images, Tamaki is still pretty set on wanting to make her all girly, despite all evidence to the contrary.
 He’s also super protective.

-- That said, Tamaki is also loyal and protective of his club fellow hosts, not just their customers.
+- That said, Tamaki is also loyal and protective of his fellow hosts, not just their customers.
 He has some insight into the twins’ characters, and, although we may be giving them more credit than they deserve, he seems legitimately concerned for them.

 - We got to meet Nekozawa in this episode!
 He’s a super fun character, and will come up again.